California mule deer: Diet and behavior

-Fawns and does tend to forage together in familial groupings, while bucks tend to travel singly or with other bucks.
+Fawns and does tend to browse together in familial groupings, while bucks tend to travel singly or with other bucks.
 California mule deer browse most actively near dawn and dusk, but also forage at night in open agricultural areas or when experiencing hunting pressure.

+Mule deer will often form family groups made up of 2 or more generations of females and their fawns.
+Grown bucks leave these groups and will occasionally form groups with other adult bucks but are more often observed living solitarily.
+Females will spend their summers isolated in fawning areas after their young have sufficiently grown, where they will remain until the breeding season begins again in the fall.